hasibulhasan1542/Obsidian/International/Theory.md

 - **Example**: The role of the United States in maintaining global capitalist order through institutions like the IMF and World Bank, which promote neoliberal economic policies.

-### 68. **Revolutionary Theory of International Relations**

-- **Explanation**: This theory argues that international relations are often shaped by revolutions and the overthrow of established regimes, which bring about new power structures.

-- **Example**: The Cuban Revolution of 1959, which had significant geopolitical consequences, influencing U.S. foreign policy in Latin America during the Cold War.

 ### 69. **Transnationalism**

 - **Explanation**: Transnationalism highlights the role of non-state actors, such as multinational corporations, NGOs, and diasporas, in shaping international relations and global governance.